leanprover/lean4/doc/setup.md

 ## Nix Setup

 The alternative setup based on Nix provides a perfectly reproducible development environment for your project from the Lean version down to the editor and Lean extension.
-Howeover, it is still experimental and subject to change; in particular, it is heavily based on an unreleased version of Nix enabling [Nix Flakes](https://www.tweag.io/blog/2020-05-25-flakes/).
+However, it is still experimental and subject to change; in particular, it is heavily based on an unreleased version of Nix enabling [Nix Flakes](https://www.tweag.io/blog/2020-05-25-flakes/).
 The setup has been tested on NixOS, other Linux distributions, and macOS.

 After installing (any version of) Nix (<https://nixos.org/download.html>), you can easily open a shell with the particular pre-release version of Nix needed by and tested with our setup (called the "Lean shell" from here on):
 ```bash